BryceVandegrift/website/content/hardware.md

 I use a [Unicomp](https://www.pckeyboard.com/) Classic.
 When it comes to keyboards, you can't beat the IBM Model M, and the Unicomp Classic is as close to a Model M as you can get.
 This keyboard is the best keyboard I have ever used, period.
-Although this keyboard isn't a Model M it is a close a you can get to an IBM Model M.
+Although this keyboard isn't a Model M it is as close as you can get to an IBM Model M.
-Believe it or not, Unicomp actually bought the tooling and molds that were used to make the Model M.
+Believe it or not, Unicomp actually bought the tooling and molds that were used to make the Model M directly from IBM.
 Pretty rad.

 ### Mouse